President and CEO

 Michelle SaganEmail Michelle

 Michelle develops and implements communications strategies to raise awareness and engage audiences with the work of NDSS.
 Earlier in her career, Michelle built strong relationships within the Down syndrome community as manager of the New York City Buddy Walk® and the National Buddy Walk® Program.
-In her current role, she manages NDSS’ website, social media, email marketing, and media engagement.
-Michelle holds a bachelor’s degree in public relations and political science from Syracuse University and a certificate in digital marketing from the Digital Marketing Institute and American Marketing Association
+In her current role she manages NDSS’ communications team, overseeing the website, social media, email marketing, media, and community engagement.
+Michelle holds a bachelor’s degree in public relations and political science from Syracuse University and a certificate in digital marketing from the Digital Marketing Institute and American Marketing Association.

 Dana SciulloEmail Dana